広島県公立大学法人 叡啓大学

 Curriculum Policy

-The Liberal Arts subjects are set up so that students select a “Perspective” from which to view the issues based on their own interests, and can learn useful knowledge about the themes of each perspective.
+In order to cultivate the ability to see through to the future for actual social issues from a multilateral / multifaceted and global perspective while also keeping in mind the 17 sustainable development goals that have been set for international society as a whole, the liberal arts courses use a curriculum structure that allows students to select “perspectives” which are the perspectives for looking at issues in alignment with their own interests, gaining knowledge useful for each of these perspectives.
+The Liberal Arts subjects are set up so that students select a “Perspective” from which to view the issues based on their own interests and can learn useful knowledge about the themes of each perspective.
 This is to develop students’ ability to look to the future from multifaceted, diverse, and global perspectives for problems in the real world while keeping SDGs in mind.

 Admissions Policy